Premier League betting odds: Latest EPL odds, score predictions, picks

-Premier League odds for the second matchweek season have been released, and we all know the bookies don’t always get it right and there is plenty of cash to be made.
+Premier League odds for the third matchweek season have been released, and we all know the bookies don’t always get it right and there is plenty of cash to be made.

 Here are the latest Prince-Wright’s Premier League score predictions as the Premier League 2021-22 season is here and the EPL betting odds are all over the place with big signings galore and plenty of teams coping with players coming back late from international duty.